 Go under the sea

-The National SEA LIFE Centre is another attraction that should be high on your list of things to do in Birmingham.
+The National SEA LIFE Centre is another attraction that should be high on your list of things to do your city break in Birmingham.
 It’s right in the heart of the city, so it’s a great option on a rainy day.
 Home to over 2,000 creatures, you can view sea life such as giant turtles, reef sharks, piranhas, stingrays and seahorses swimming around in the impressive one million-litre tank and transparent 360-degree underwater tunnel.
 The SEA LIFE Centre is more than just an aquarium – it also has an official conservation programme which works to protect the ocean from manmade threats and global warming.
 They are pioneers in seahorse breeding, rehoming for wild turtles and otter conservation.

 Save the endangered animals